-Thus almost all the books were published either by government subsidiaries or wellestablished publishers (e.g. University Press Limited and Longman).
-Only about few (items 24, 29, 47, 53, and 54) were privately published.
+Thus, almost all the books were published either by government subsidiaries or well-established publishers (e.g. University Press Limited and Longman).
+Only few (entries 24, 29, 47, 53, and 54) were privately published.

-The rapid political and economic upheavals in Nigeria in the decade of the 1970s and 1980s created unstable market forces that had adverse effects on book publishing and led to government indifference in book publishing.8 Consequently, the patronage that the three generations of Hausa prose fiction writers enjoyed from government-owned firms rapidly evaporated.
+The rapid political and economic upheavals in Nigeria in the decade of the 1970s and 1980s created unstable market forces that had adverse effects on book publishing and led to government indifference in book publishing.
+Consequently, the patronage that the three generations of Hausa prose fiction writers enjoyed from government-owned firms rapidly evaporated.
 Vernacular prose fiction came to a virtual stand-still, especially from 1985.
-Consequently, creative fiction started to take a backstand in Hausa literary efforts.
-Thus in his categorization of Hausa literature, Neil Skinner acknowledged that of the 118 titles in his Bibliography of Creative Writing in Hausa in 1980, only 18, many of which were no longer available, were fiction.
-The list seemed to barely increase even in Stalinislaw Pilaszewicz's long essay, Literature in the Hausa Language, published in 1985.
-By the time late Professor Ibrahim Yaro Yahaya published his encyclopedic Hausa A Rubuce: Tarihin Rubuce Rubuce Cikin Hausa (History of the Hausa Writings, 1988), the prose fiction list had somewhat increased to more than fifty.
-Hausa A Rubuce, however, was written in Hausa, and as such less accessible to many researchers with interest in African, especially Hausa, literature and its development.
-Graham Furniss, in his Poetry, Prose and Popular Culture in Hausa published in 1996 seemed to be more intensely focused on poetry and less on prose fiction, devoting only Chapter 2 to historical analysis of early Hausa novels (actually building up on the earlier analysis by Stalinislaw Pilaszewicz), giving barely four pages to the new Hausa writers who started emerging from mid 1980s.
+Consequently, creative fiction started to take a back stand in Hausa literary efforts.
+Thus in his categorization of Hausa literature, Skinner (1975) acknowledged that of the 118 titles in his Bibliography of Creative Writing in Hausa in 1975, only 18, many of which were no longer available, were fiction.
+The list seemed to barely increase even in the long essay by Piłaszewicz (1985).
+By the time late Professor Ibrahim Yaro Yahaya (1988) published his encyclopaedic Hausa a Rubuce: Tarihin Rubuce Rubuce Cikin Hausa, the prose fiction list had somewhat increased to more than fifty.
+Hausa a Rubuce, however, was written in Hausa, and as such, less accessible to many researchers with interest in African, especially Hausa literature and its development.